AsifAvaas/TalkThreads/README.md

-# Talk Thread
+# Talk Threads

 ## Overview

-**Talk Thread**  is a community-driven blog platform where users can not only explore various blogs but also contribute their own and interact with others through comments, likes, and dislikes.
+**Talk Threads**  is a community-driven blog platform where users can not only explore various blogs but also contribute their own and interact with others through comments, likes, and dislikes.

 ![Homepage Screenshot](./frontend/src/assets/Banner.png)